 These paleo banana chia bites are naturally sweet and perfectly moist mini-muffins.
-Great for on-the-go snacking!
+They’re the ultimate grain-free snack.

 *Post updated 10/11/2017 to include a video on how to make these paleo banana chia bites – one of the most popular paleo recipes on this site since they were published in 2013.
 I love grabbing one of these on my way out the door to a workout or crumbling over some yogurt for an easy snack.
 Enjoy!

-Ok, so admittedly, these aren’t going to win any awards for most original recipe.
+Ok, so admittedly, these muffins aren’t going to win any awards for most original recipe.

 A banana muffin…wow.
 Never seen it before.